datapfranc/datapfranc.github.io-src/content/BRD_why.md

 To make this happen, I need to work on quite a few things: 1) design a data model, 2) develop pipeline from harvesting step to loading into a database, 3) setting up the DB and pipeline workflow environment, 4) define and implement visualization tool, 5) define the backend Cloud provider, etc.

-Technology wise, here are some libraries/tools I'll be using:
+Technology wise, here are some libraries/tools I plan to use:

-* Postgres for the DB (planning to store integration data locally and not in Cloud)
+* Postgres for the DB storing integration data locally (not for presentation)
-* [Luigi](https://github.com/spotify/luigi) used as the elt/pipeline framework (with some customization)
+* [Luigi](https://github.com/spotify/luigi) used as the elt/pipeline framework (plus customization)
 * [Scrapy](scrapy.org) for the web harvesting bit
 * Still not sure on the visualization side
 * [Python](https://www.python.org) for pretty much all the glue around each component